Question: Why are my bell peppers rotting?

 I suspect you are experiencing blossom end rot since Anthracnose Fruit Rot, a fungal disease, is a little less likely in container plants, but not impossible.
 In this disease, the lesions will develop as circular or angular sunken spots on developing fruits; you might also see spots on leaves and stems.
 It can be spread from overhead watering or watering late in the day when the plants do not dry before sundown.
 For this there isn’t a cure other than to remove and destroy diseased fruits and plants.
 You can compost the remaining soil if no plant debris remains and your compost pile does heat sufficiently.

 As for the coloring, they will start green and stay that way until they reach mature size, then develop their red pigment somewhere between 10 to 28 days for full color.
-They, like their relatives the tomatoes, are sensitive to temperatures, so they might be waiting on some cooler temps to finish their maturation.
+Pepper plants, like their relatives the tomatoes, are sensitive to temperatures.
+So they might be waiting on some cooler temps to finish their maturation.
 The tag on the plant should give you an indication of days to maturity, which will give you an idea of when to start seeing color shift.

 Good luck with your peppers, and happy gardening.